CellProfiler/CellProfiler-plugins/Instructions/Installation_instructions_for_CellProfiler_M1.md

 11. **Modify the **setup.py** in the cloned CellProfiler repo.**

-    Comment out cellprofiler-core and wxpython from the **install_requires** section, since we are installing our own versions from source:
+    Comment out cellprofiler-core and wxpython from the **install_requires** section, since we are installing our own versions:

     ```
     ...